Accessibility statement

 Windows Narrator

 Microsoft Windows Narrator is available in most versions of Microsoft Windows operating systems and reads text on the screen aloud and describes events like error messages so you can use your PC without a display.
-To find out more about Microsoft Windows Narrator and how to enable it on your version, please click here
+Find out more about Microsoft Windows Narrator and how to enable it on your version.

 Control your computer with your voice